Determining the Proton's Gluonic Gravitational Form Factors: Methods

 We considered the following sources to estimate the point-to-point systematic uncertainties: to estimate the uncertainties due to the background subtraction on the invariant mass, the radiative corrections, and the material effects we conducted the entire cross section analysis with varying integration windows on the invariant mass spectrum, varying between very narrow (cutting out the tail on the $J/\psi$ invariant mass peak), and very wide.
-The maximum absolute difference between the different variant analysis was taken as the contribution to the systematic uncertainty.
-To estimate the dependence of the unfolding procedure on the Monte-Carlo model, we repeated the approach with two very different models: a two-gluon model fit to the world data excluding GlueX and assuming $s$-channel helicity conservation, and the a different model from the JPAC group which includes the recent GlueX results and uses a full description of the spin-density matrix elements to describe the $J/\psi$ polarization.
-The difference between both models was taken as systematic uncertainty.
-To obtain the total systematic uncertainty we added both contributions in quadrature.
+The maximum absolute difference between the different variant analyses was taken as the contribution to the systematic uncertainty.
+To estimate the dependence of the unfolding procedure on the Monte-Carlo model, we repeated the approach with two very different models: a two-gluon model fit to the world data excluding GlueX and assuming $s$-channel helicity conservation, and a different model from the JPAC group~\cite{Mathieu:2018xyc} which includes the recent GlueX results and uses a full description of the spin-density matrix elements to describe the $J/\psi$ polarization.
+The difference between both models was